 The Disgusting Food Museum

 Prepare for a truly unique and quirky experience in Berlin at the Disgusting Food Museum.
-Step into a world where bizarre and repulsive foods take centre stage, intriguing both kids and adults alike.
+Step into a world where bizarre and repulsive foods take centre stage, intriguing kids and adults alike.

-Explore an array of unusual culinary delights from around the globe such as bull penis, grilled dog and cow’s blood.
+Explore an array of unusual culinary delights from around the globe, such as bull penis, grilled dog and cow’s blood.
 From peculiar snacks to peculiar drinks, this museum promises an unforgettable journey through the weird and wonderful world of food.

-Watch a football match in Berlin
+Watch a football match in Berlin.

-Berlin is one of the places to holiday with teenagers who love sports.
-Berlin is home to football clubs, Hertha BSC and FC Union Berlin.
 These two Berlin football teams play their games at Berlin’s Olympiastadion while FC Union Berlin plays at The Stadion An der Alten Förstere.
 The football season in Germany runs from September through April year-on-year.

 German Spy Museum

-Spying and espionage played a big part in German history through the First and second world wars and into the Cold War.
+Spying and espionage played a big part in German history through the First and Second World Wars and into the Cold War.
 The German Spy Museum covers the whole range

 of issues connected to spies and spying that will keep teens enthralled and educated.